Fyodor Bronnikov: Artistic method

-A versatile artist Fyodor Bronnikov was a great master of portrait painting.
-His works of this genre, distinguished by a fine drawing, a striking resemblance to nature.
-Their peculiarity is also the psychological content of the portrait and the persuasiveness of the pictorial language.
-In the landscapes, the artist faithfully and penetratingly conveys a state of the world around.
-They are marked by colourful harmony and purity of colours.
-The artist developed his love for nature in his childhood years in the Trans-Urals.
-It is not by chance that in letters to his relatives in Shadrinsk he often recalls the beauty of his native places.
+Fyodor Bronnikov was a portrait painter whose works in this genre are noted for their naturalistic representation and psychological depth.
+In his landscapes, he sought to convey the emotional state of the surrounding world.
+The artist’s appreciation of nature developed during his childhood in the Trans-Urals.
+In letters to his relatives in Shadrinsk he often recalls the beauty of his native places.
 "No boundless fields here as you have in Russia, no dense forests... and that's a pity.
 I love the vastness and our Russian fields, like a limitless sea," he shared his feelings with his countrymen.

 Most of his works are in Russia, but many have also been acquired by amateurs from the UK, the US, Hungary, Italy, and Denmark.